jed/dynamo/README.md

 Testing
 -------

-Continuous integration testing is handled by the excellent [Travis CI][travis].
-The tests are run against a real DynamoDB instance, using credentials limited to Travis CI.
+Testing for dynamo is handled using continuous integration against a real DynamoDB instance, under credentials limited to Travis CI.

-If you'd like these tests on your own credentials, set them as follows:
+If you'd like to run the test stuie with your own credentials, make sure they're set using the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and then run the tests:

-   npm config set dynamo:accessKeyId <your-access-key-id>
-   npm config set dynamo:secretAccessKey <your-secret-access-key>

-and then run the tests:

     npm test

+The test suite creates two tables called `DYNAMO_TEST_TABLE_1` and `DYNAMO_TEST_TABLE_2` before the tests are run, and then deletes them once the tests are done.
+Note that you will need to delete them manually in the event that the tests fail.

 Credits
 -------

+- [Travis CI][travis] for an awesome open-source testing service
 - [@skomski][skomski] for turning me on to [IAM credentials][iam]
-- [@mranney][mranney] for inspiration from his awesome [node_redis][node_redis]
+- [@mranney][mranney] for inspiration from the venerable [node_redis][node_redis]
 - [@visionmedia][tj] for making testing easy with [mocha][mocha] and [should.js][should]

 Copyright